 The first two equations of \eqref{contt} can be projected to the cotangent bundle $T^*M$, which gives a reduction to the conformal Hamiltonian dynamics \eqref{conformal-Ham-eq}.
 In order to conduct further analysis, we consider two functions

 and compute their contact bracket \eqref{Lag-Bra} as

-where the contact bracket reduces to (the pullback of) the canonical Poisson bracket in the second line.
-A direct comparison of \eqref{contact-bracket-FbarHbar} with \eqref{alg-ext} reveals that they are equal.
+where the contact bracket reduces to (the pullback of) the canonical Poisson bracket in the third line.
+A direct comparison of \eqref{contact-bracket-FbarHbar} with \eqref{alg-ext} reveals that they look very similar.
 Accordingly, the choice of the Hamiltonian function \eqref{H-barH} motivates us to determine the Lie algebra homomorphism (more precisely, an embedding)

 endowing $\mathcal{F}(T^*M) \times \mathbb{R}$ with the Lie algebra bracket in \eqref{alg-ext}, and $ \mathcal{F}(T^*M\times \mathbb{R})$ with the contact bracket in \eqref{Lag-Bra}.